simeononsecurity/simeononsecurity.ch/content/articles/building-a-human-firewall_-training-employees-in-cybersecurity/index.en.md

 * **Recognize and reward** employees who demonstrate proactive incident reporting and effective response, reinforcing the importance of their contributions to the organization's security.
 * **Regularly communicate** the impact of incident reporting and response on the organization's overall cybersecurity posture, emphasizing the positive outcomes and the value of employee participation.

-By implementing these strategies, organizations can create an environment where employees feel empowered to report incidents promptly and take appropriate actions to mitigate potential risks.
+By implementing these strategies, organizations can create an environment where employees feel enabled to report incidents promptly and take appropriate actions to mitigate potential risks.
 This proactive approach strengthens the organization's ability to detect and respond to security incidents, minimizing the potential impact of cyber threats.

 Overcoming Challenges in Cybersecurity Training
 -----------------------------------------------